AVSystem/developer-zone/docs/Anjay_integrations/Getting_started.md

 ###  B-L475E-IOT01A

-Integrate your B-L475E-IOT01A Discovery kit board.
+Integrate your B-L475E-IOT01A Discovery kit board using our Anjay LwM2M Client based on Zephyr OS.

 ![B-L475E-IOT01A](images/B_L475E_IOT01A1.png "B_L475E_IOT01A1"){ width=60% }